 UX or USER EXPERIENCE DESIGNER

-User Experience designer as the name suggests mainly concerns with the experience that any particular product gives to its user.
+User Experience designer as the name suggests mainly concerned with the experience that any particular product gives to its user.
 A new product is designed with certain pros and cons and UX designer analyzes possible solutions to all the problems that a user can face after the product is released.
 The prime responsibility of a UX designer is to check that the product is following the step-wise instructions without fail.
 Some specific tools that a UX designer uses include Photoshop, Illustrator, Sketch, InVision, Fireworks.

 UI or USER INTERFACE DESIGNER